 Easy Oatmeal Bars - This basic recipe has so many delicious variations.
 It's perfect for breakfast or snack time.
 Plus, you only use one pan to make it!
 If you have fresh or frozen fruit on hand, you can also make Blueberry Oatmeal Bars, Raspberry Oatmeal Bars, and even Peanut Butter Oatmeal Bars.

-Crockpot Oatmeal – This little recipe is so easy and allows the whole family can wake up to a wholesome breakfast.
+Crockpot Oatmeal - This little recipe is easy and allows the whole family to wake up to a wholesome breakfast.
 You can make it with apples and cinnamon or leave it plain.

 Blueberry Smoothie - Keeping frozen fruit in the freezer lets you make this anytime.
 It's perfect for a metabolism-boosting breakfast or post-workout pick-me-up.
 We also love this Blueberry Lemonade Smoothie.